jasrajdate/ga-learner-dsmp-repo/Probability-of-Loan-Defaulters/README.md

 ### Learnings from the project

- After completing this project, I have a better grip on the applications of descriptive statistics.
+ After completing this project, I have a better grip on the concept of probability.
 In this project, I applied the following concepts:

 Independency check

 Bayes theorem

 Visualizing discreate variable

 Visualizing continuous variable